boschglobal/license-policy-demo/policy_example.md

 3. **Check if your own or third party proprietary code is part of the same binary as LGPL code:**
    - If it is not, the use is acceptable as such.
-   - If it is, alternatives are:
+   - If it is, the alternatives are:
      - (i) Change the interaction so that the own proprietary code no longer ends up in the same binary.
      - (ii) Contact the Open Source Officer (OSO) for other alternatives.